JacobStephens2/wadadliflarecatering.com/private/specification.md

 # Reviews
 WFC has Facebook Reviews and Google Reviews.

-# Sitemap, pages, and website menu structure
+# Sitemap, pages, and website navigation structure
 Wadadli_Flare_Sitemap.md contains a sitemap, or list of pages that the website should have.
-There are also some notes about menu and page structure in the Call_notes.md file.
+There are also some notes about navigation and page structure in the Call_notes.md file.

 # Policies